 A crumbling city of a dying age deteriorates.
 Buildings waste away.
-Hungover from the prime time party era of the early 1900s and shell-shocked from the destructive revolution of Fidel Castro's communist party.
+Hungover from the prime time party era of the early 1900s and shell-shocked from the destructive Castro revolution.

 The city like its locals, still stand.
 Though beaten and battered, they are proud in despite the structurally unstable state.

 The street art in Havana hits you like surprise gifts hidden all over for you to delightfully stumble upon.
 The eye candy of bright colors, abstract art, and thoughtful messages are a delight.
 They are playfully sprinkled throughout the aging walls and ruin buildings.
 A sweet wink from a gritty city.

 Dusty worn streets instantly transform into lush green World Cup Futbol fields as soon as a soccer ball hits the pavement.
 Bystanders and neighbors are transformed into cheering fans.
 The youth shout and scurry back and forth dribbling fancy moves, stealing, blocking, and scoring goals in the mannerisms of the Futbol Gods that are proudly inscribed on their favorite team jerseys.